 Although fans can help cool you down, be wary of keeping them on when temperatures rocket past 99 degrees Fahrenheit.
 Research on the effectiveness of fans when temperatures are high isn’t clear.

 The Centers for Disease Control and Prevention, the World Health Organization and the Environmental Protection Agency all advise against electric fans in high heat — particularly in conjunction with low humidity — based on “limited peer-reviewed evidence.”

 Using fans in hot weather can increase health risks because they increase the work and stress that the body has to respond to in order to cool down.
 This is because when temperatures are high, fans are simply circulating that hot air.

 Aside from watching your food and water intake and using fans to cool down, another good suggestion is to stay downstairs as much as possible if you live in a house with more than one story.
 Heat rises, and the temperature difference between the first and second floors can vary a lot.
 If your bedroom is upstairs, try sleeping downstairs to stay cool during the night.

-Make sure to turn off appliances, electronics and lights if you’re not using them.
+Make sure to turn off appliances, electronics and lights if you’re not using them, as well as turn off boiler when going on holiday.
 Not only does it help conserve the electrical supply, even by only a little, it also helps reduce the heat buildup in the house.